altaywtf/altay-dot-wtf/data/notes/happier-lighthouse.md

 ---
-title: Leveraging dynamic imports to make Lighthouse happier
+title: Happier Lighthouse with dynamic imports
 oneliner: Using a 450KB library to render text was not my brightest decision.
 date: '2020-11-01'
 ---